NeptuneMagicSauce/CatPi/README.md

 - libhx711: can we take out the implementation and do it in tree?

 - base widget: maybe QSlider is better than DeltaDial ?

+- more debug settings:
+  - load cell polling, refresh frequency : to test
+  - load cell polling, timeout (for cpu consumption when unplugged): to test
+  - duration of button/relay press (<-> quantity)
+  - minimum weight for bowl is empty
+  - two pins of HX711
+  - gain?
+  - duration of confirm tare

 - logging
   log eat events and dispense events